Skin Deep (Once Upon a Time): In the characters' past

 In the Enchanted Forest, the Ogre Wars are not going well for the lands controlled by Sir Maurice (Eric Keenleyside).
-Rumplestiltskin (Robert Carlyle) is summoned and agrees to aid the battle in exchange for Maurice's daughter, Belle (Emilie de Ravin) to live at his estate as his caretaker.
+Rumpelstiltskin (Robert Carlyle) is summoned and agrees to aid the battle in exchange for Maurice's daughter, Belle (Emilie de Ravin) to live at his estate as his caretaker.
 Belle's fiancée, Gaston (Sage Brocklebank), and her father reject the terms, but Belle goes against both their wishes and accepts the deal.

-At his castle, Rumplestiltskin gives Belle a list of tasks, including "skinning the children he hunts for their pelts."
+At his castle, Rumpelstiltskin gives Belle a list of tasks, including "skinning the children he hunts for their pelts."
 At this, Belle drops a teacup in shock, but he explains that it is a joke and is dismissive instead of angry about the now-chipped cup.
-As time goes by, Rumplestiltskin and Belle develop a bond.
+As time goes by, Rumpelstiltskin and Belle develop a bond.
 After a few months of living with him, Belle asks the Dark One about some children's clothing she found in one of the castle's many rooms.
-Rumplestiltskin says it belonged to his son whom he lost along with his wife.
+Rumpelstiltskin says it belonged to his son whom he lost along with his wife.

-Later, Gaston arrives to fight Rumplestiltskin to get Belle back, but Rumplestiltskin transfigures him into a rose, which he gifts to Belle.
-When Rumplestiltskin later asks about her relationship with Gaston, Belle says that it was an arranged marriage, not one of love.
+Later, Gaston arrives to fight Rumpelstiltskin to get Belle back, but Rumpelstiltskin transfigures him into a rose, which he gifts to Belle.
+When Rumpelstiltskin later asks about her relationship with Gaston, Belle says that it was an arranged marriage, not one of love.
 She adds that she left her home to live with him because she wanted to be heroic by saving her village, as there are not many opportunities for women back in her village.
-At this, Rumplestiltskin carefully asks Belle to go into town to buy straw for his spinning.
-When she expresses disbelief that he trusts her to come back, Rumplestiltskin (uncharacteristically somber) says that he does not expect to see her again.
+At this, Rumpelstiltskin carefully asks Belle to go into town to buy straw for his spinning.
+When she expresses disbelief that he trusts her to come back, Rumpelstiltskin (uncharacteristically somber) says that he does not expect to see her again.